nlip-project/security_guidelines/README.md

 - Cache idempotent inference results behind CDN when feasible.
 This reduces redundant compute and improves latency for common queries.
 - Export cost metrics to SIEM; alert on spikes greater than two times baseline.
 - Implement budget alerts and quota enforcement via cloud billing APIs.
-- Integrate with WAFs like Cloudflare AI Gateway for bot detection.
+- Integrate with a cloud WAF / bot‑mitigation gateway for automated detection.

 ### 3.5 Session Hijack